-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 What colours do the AirPods come in?

-Apple AirPods are only available in white.
-There were some rumours of black AirPods for the second generation but they never appeared.
+Apple AirPods and AirPods Pro are only available in white.
+There were some rumours of black AirPods but they have yet to appear.

+AirPods Max come in Space Grey, Silver, Green, Sky Blue and Pink.

 How much are AirPods?

+Apple only sells the second generation AirPods, third generation and AirPods Pro (2nd Generation) now.
+The first generation AirPods and first gen AirPods Pro have been discontinued.

-Apple only sells the second generation AirPods now, which start at £159 for the standard charging case.
-The price increases to £199 for the AirPods with the wireless charging case.
+The AirPods 2 start at £119 for the standard charging case.
+The AirPods 3 cost £169 with a wireless charging case.

 It's also possible to buy the wireless charging case separately for £79.
-The wireless charging case is compatible with the first generation AirPods.
+The wireless charging case is compatible with the first generation AirPods and second generation AirPods.

+The AirPods Pro (2nd Gen) cost £249 and come with a wireless charging case as standard.
+You can also personalise them for free.